• Skip to primary navigation

 • Basil whipped cream: add 1 tablespoon of very finely chopped fresh basil.

 Note: All the flavorings must be added at the soft peaks stage, not earlier.
 Why?
-Because sugar can inhibit the thickening of the cream, it has to get some structure before adding sweeteners or flavorings.
+Because sugar can inhibit the cream's thickening, it needs some structure before adding sweeteners or flavorings.

 Store homemade whipped cream in an airtight container in the refrigerator for up to 24 hours.
 However, it is best made and used within 2-3 hours.
 You may need to whip it again to regain its original texture.

-Despite many suggesting storing the whipped cream for 2-3 days, sometimes five days, it tends to "melt," losing its volume over time.
+Despite many suggesting storing the whipped cream for 2-3 days, sometimes up to 5 days, it tends to "melt," losing volume over time.
 This is also why it is advisable to beat your whipped cream just before serving.

 However, there are a few ways to stabilize whipped cream and keep it longer.
-You can also make the cream in a whipping siphon that allows you to keep it for 5 days.
+You can also make the cream in a whipping siphon, which lets you keep it for 5 days.

 How to use whipped cream

-Homemade whipped cream flavored with vanilla is a perfect topping, filling, and ingredient.
-It is perfectly paired with fresh fruit such as strawberries, raspberries, blackberries, etc., or fruit compote.
+Homemade vanilla-flavored whipped cream is a perfect topping, filling, and ingredient.
+It pairs perfectly with fresh fruit such as strawberries, raspberries, blackberries, and other fruit, or with fruit compote.

 Enjoy your favorite hot or cold drinks with an extra special delight.
 It will bring the perfect touch of sweetness and a deliciously creamy texture to any cup.